Porting your number

 Make sure that the name and address on the LOA matches invoice (or Customer Service Record) exactly.

 - Send an email to [email protected] that should include the following:

 - Do you need SMS functionality for the number(s)?

 - Is this a wireless number port?
-If yes, share the wireless account PIN/passcode.
-(If you don't know the PIN/passcode, ask your phone carrier.)
+If yes, share the wireless account number and PIN/passcode.
+(If you don't know the account number or PIN/passcode, ask your phone carrier.)

 - Your preferred port date.
-(Keep in mind that processing a port request often takes 5-10 business days).
+(Keep in mind that processing a port request can take 2-4 weeks).